You just pulled out your string trimmer after a long winter's nap. It starts up fine, and at first glance the string looks okay.

 Return the reel back to its original position on the shaft and line up the holding slots found on the reel with the eyelets found on the head.

-Hold the reel down, compressing the spring, and screw the bump knob back onto the trimmer head.
+Hold the reel down, compressing the spring, and place the bump knob back onto the top of the trimmer head.
+Screw the bump knob back onto the trimmer head.

 7. Pull the Line Out